murphyki/BitsAndBobs/packer/README.md

 - [VMWare ovftool](https://www.vmware.com/support/developer/ovf/)

 NOTE:
 - If building on Windows, run your console in administrator mode
 - Ensure that both the `packer` and `ovftool` executables are available on your `PATH`.

+TIP:
+- If building on Windows, consider using the [Cmder | Console Emulator](http://cmder.net/) which provides a Linux like console environment for poor souls stuck on Windows :).

 ## Building with Packer
 The provided templates can be customized via user variables defined in JSON files.